KaranAulakh/labchess/README.md

   - ```pip install -r backend/requirements.txt```

 To run the Backend Server
-- Make sure virtual enviornment if you are using one.
-You may also install all of the above system wide
+- Make sure virtual enviornment is running if you are using one.
+Go to project Root and run
 - ```python3 backend/src/main.py```